If you’re working from home and need to get remote access to a Windows 10 computer from your Mac, we have good news: it’s easy.

 - Under the Display tab, click Fit session to window if you aren’t planning on using the remote connection in full screen mode.
 Also, set Optimize for Retina Displays if you’re working on a high-res monitor.

 - In the Sound tab, choose which computer should play sound (if either), and whether you want to be able to use your Mac’s microphone.

 However, the most important option is Local Resources.

-This enables you to make certain folders on your Mac accessible within your remote Windows session.
+This allows you to make certain folders on your Mac accessible within your remote Windows session.
 You can access these folders through the Windows File Explorer, where you’ll find them under This PC.
-You can work on files stored on your Mac in a Windows app, or copy files between the machines.
+You can work with files stored on your Mac in a Windows app, or copy files between the machines.

 It’s all contained within the remote session, however.
 Sharing a folder in this way does not make the folder accessible on the physical Windows computer.

 Click Save to finish setting up your connection.